Thousands Try Hockey For Free with USA Hockey

 Saturday (Nov.
-12) was a great day for hockey in America as 13,582 children were introduced to the sport for the first time through USA Hockey's Try Hockey For Free Day.
-The skating scene played out in a record-setting 493 host arenas nationwide as part of the sixth annual Come Play Hockey Month.
+10) was a great day for hockey in the United States as 12,564 children were introduced to the sport for the first time through USA Hockey's Try Hockey For Free Day, presented by SportsEngine.
+The skating scene played out in 451 host arenas nationwide.

-Try Hockey events were held in 47 states, with equipment provided for children to borrow free of charge.
-Thousands of USA Hockey-certified coaches provided instruction and encouragement.
+Try Hockey events were held in 48 states, with equipment provided for children to borrow free of charge.
+Thousands of USA Hockey-certified coaches and volunteers provided instruction and encouragement.

-"It's great to see all the smiling faces as children learn new skills and their parents watch them experience something they can enjoy for a lifetime," said Pat Kelleher, USA Hockey's assistant executive director of development.
+"It's great to see all the smiling faces as children learn new skills and their parents watch them experience a game they can enjoy for a lifetime," said Pat Kelleher, executive director of USA Hockey.
 "Volunteers nationwide deserve a ton of credit.
-Their energy and passion made it a great introduction to the sport and a memorable day for the participants and their parents.
+Their energy and dedication make it a memorable day for the participants and their parents.
 We're also grateful for the support from the NHL and its member clubs, as well as all the other leagues and teams that contributed to the success of the event."

-USA Hockey, which conducts two national Try Hockey For Free Days each season, will conduct its second Try Hockey Day of the 2016-17 campaign Feb.
-25, 2017, as part of Hockey Week Across America.
+USA Hockey, which conducts two national Try Hockey For Free Days each season, will conduct its second event Saturday, Feb.
+23, 2019, as part of Hockey Week Across America.
 Interested rinks and youth hockey associations can visit USAHockeyProgramServices.com to register as a host site.

-NOTES: Now in their seventh season, USA Hockey's national Try Hockey For Free Days have introduced nearly 130,000 children to the sport ...
-Try Hockey For Free Day in November is part of Come Play Hockey Month, a component of the NHL's Hockey is for Everyone™ (HIFE) program, which provides children of all backgrounds the opportunity to play hockey ...
-Join the conversation and post photos and videos on social media using the hashtag #TryHockey
+NOTES: Now in their ninth season, USA Hockey's national Try Hockey For Free Days have introduced more than 178,000 children to the sport ...
+Join the conversation and post your photos and videos on social media using the hashtag #TryHockey .